Before we put forward the business case for motivation, let's see it through the human experience.

 That question is: 'Why bother?'
 (It is the What's in it for me factor).

 How do you harness motivation?

-Until recent times, motivation has been left to happenstance.
+Until recently, motivation has been left to happenstance.
 Unlike productivity and performance, it has been seen as difficult to measure.
-It has been seen as an intangible asset.
+It has been viewed as an intangible asset.

 Maps from different people can be combined to give data on team motivation and organisational levels of motivation.
-Imagine being able to pinpoint what's driving each team, what reward strategies will be most effective, what's enabling and derailing performance.
-Map can help you do this.
+Imagine being able to pinpoint what's driving each team, what reward strategies will be most effective and what's enabling and derailing performance.
+Maps can help you do this.
 To find out more about Motivational Maps, click here.

-When an organisation is able to align the what, how and why bother of its people to the what, how and why bother or its teams and, ultimately, the organisation, it is able to succeed.
+When an organisation is able to align the 'what', 'how' and 'why bother' of its people to the 'what', 'how' and 'why bother' of its teams and, ultimately, the organisation itself, it is able to succeed.
 We can show you how.
 Contact us to find out more.